TeamJM/journeymap-docs/docs/en/Contributing/translate-docs.md

 ```

 3\.
-You will also have to translate the navigation elements.
+You will also have to add translations to the navigation elements for French.
 To do this, please copy and paste the `nav_translations` section to the French Section and translate the words after the colon to French.
 Here is an example:

 ```diff title="mkdocs.yml"
           - locale: fr